lovnishverma/Python-Getting-Started/readme.md

 ---

-> *"As a teacher, I use these notebooks in my university courses.
-Students love the hands-on approach and real-world projects.
-Lovnish has created something truly special here."*
+> *"These notebooks provide a hands-on approach and real-world projects that students find engaging.
+Lovnish has created a truly valuable educational resource."*
 >
 > **— Dr. Sarwan Singh, Joint Director @ NIELIT CHANDIGARH**
 > ⭐⭐⭐⭐⭐